 Decembe er 31,

 1999 1998

-Accrued royalties 206 1,964 262 489
+Accrued royalties Inventory reserve Other cumulative temporary differences Deferred amortization of purchased assets 206 1,964 2,416 \$1,152 262 489 2,302 \$4,205 ======

-\$5,576 \$4,205

-===== =====

 Other cumulative temporary differences consist of items currently deductible for financial reporting purposes, but not for tax purposes.
 These items are primarily estimated reserves and accruals.
 The realization of the deferred tax asset is dependent on generating sufficient taxable income in future years.
 Although realization is not assured, we believe it is more likely than not that all of the deferred tax asset will be realized.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during future years are reduced.